axisgroup/design-process/README.md

 In this folder you can find useful resources, including design resources that are created by Axis team, design method collections, and useful online tools.
 We will keep updating this folder as we discover more useful resources in the future.

 #### [Frequently Asked Questions](FAQ)
-We will answer questions in the Issue section, and collect frequently asked ones in here and answer in detail.
+We will collect and answer questions in detail in the Issue section.

 #### [Contributing](CONTRIBUTING.md)
 We welcome anyone to contribute to this design process documentation, and here's how you can start.